Shrine of Khalid Walid: Interior

-The shrine's interior is square shaped measuring 24 feet on each side, with entrance on each side that open to vaulted galleries, and rectangular shaped chambers on the east and west side of the shrine.
-The interior space is divided into a series of galleries The shrine's interior walls are decorated with cut-brick designs.
+The shrine's interior is square shaped, measuring 24 feet on each side, with an entrance on each side that opens to vaulted galleries, and rectangular-shaped chambers on the east and west side of the shrine.
+The interior space is divided into a series of galleries.
+The shrine's interior walls are decorated with cut-brick designs.
 The shrine is notable for its exceptional mihrab made of cut and molded brick, decorated with Kufic calligraphy, capped with a hood similar to a baldachin.
 Decorative cut-brick patterns on the ornate mihrab differ from patterns on the rest of the shrine.